pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 ```

 `p-bosh` is the name of the director.
-As `cf` is the only other product on our Ops Manager,
+As `cf` is the only other product on our Tanzu Operations Manager,
 we can safely assume that this is the product name for [TAS][tas].

 Using the product name `cf`,
-let's extract the current configuration from Ops Manager.
+let's extract the current configuration from Tanzu Operations Manager.

 ```bash
 docker run -it --rm -v $PWD:/workspace -w /workspace platform-automation-image \